niklasramo/palikka/README.md

 ###.Eventizer.prototype.on()

 Bind a custom event listener to an Eventizer instance.
-The callback argument always receives an event data object as it's first argument.
+The callback argument onSettled receives an event data object as it's first argument.

 **Syntax**